What is NoSQL?

 These systems offer excellent scalability, performance and flexibility, as well as simpler maintenance and cheaper hardware requirements.
 As a result, they’re popular options for enterprise-level ‘big data’ and network visualization.

 To learn more about graph visualization and how to visualize your complex connected data, download our ultimate guide to graph visualization

 Categories of NoSQL Database

-The data models broadly fall into three categories:
+The NoSQL data models broadly fall into three categories:

 Key value / Column Stores

 The most basic NoSQL data model, with each item stored as a name (or key) with a value, ideal for non-complex data.
-Examples include: CouchBase, DynamoDB, Cassandra, HBase.
+Examples include CouchBase, DynamoDB, Cassandra and HBase.

-Document stores – data stored as flexible objects known as documents, ideal when richer or semi-structured data is being stored.
-Examples include: CouchDB, MarkLogic, MongoDB.
+Data is stored as flexible objects known as documents, ideal when richer or semi-structured data is being stored.
+Examples include CouchDB and MongoDB.

 At Cambridge Intelligence, we help developers build graph visualization tools that are 100% customized to their users, their data and the questions they need to answer.